 Fingerhut is the second largest catalog retailer in the country, with JC Penney holding the number one spot.
 It appeals to its customer base of over 31 million people because of the unique opportunity it offers to help you improve your credit score while purchasing items you would have needed to buy anyway.

 Fingerhut partnered with WebBank to power its Fingerhut FreshStart Credit Account and the Fingerhut Advantage Revolving Credit Account.
 Neither line of credit requires shoppers to pay fees outside of interest payments for items they’ve purchased.
+Because of this, a Fingerhut Credit Card might be a better choice than a bad credit loan where you’re paying interest from the time you take out the loan.

 But does the Fingerhut credit card live up to its hype?
 Keep reading to find out!